Skip to Content

 Lake Hayes Foreshore with reflections of the mountains

-Like i said, mirror-like reflections
+Like I said, mirror-like reflections

-The last hike on this list is Lake Hayes Loop.
+The last hike on this list is the Lake Hayes Loop.
 This beautiful trail follows the edge of Lake Hayes and is 8 kilometers (5 miles) long.
 Although the trail does have some inclines, it’s still rated as easy.
 What I love though, is you can choose to either walk or bike ride the track and access the lake via the bus system even with your bike!

 If you can, go on a calm day when the reflections are magnificent.
 As you can see from the photo above, it’s pretty spectacular!

-To plan your journey to Lake Haybe via the public bus you can use this journey planner.
+To plan your journey to Lake Haybe via the public bus, you can use this journey planner.
 All of the buses in Queenstown have bike racks so you can easily transport your bike around free of charge.
 Just be sure to get the Bee Card from the driver to save money on your bus trips!

 17. Go Stargazing